oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
+= 0.5.0 =
-= 0.4.3 =
+Ability to translate all content, backup service for human translations = 0.4.3 =
 Minor bug fixes, more compatability
 = 0.4.2 =